Mark-MDO47/DuelWithBanjos/code/DuelWithBanjos/OTA_story.md

 ## My Adaptation of the ESP32 Example OTAWebUpdater.ino
 [Top](#otaweb-story "Top")<br>
-The idea is that the OTA Web Updater is not started until we receive an ESP-NOW command to initialize and start it up.
-Prior to that, we do not connect to any WiFi SSID.
-We only use ESP-NOW which is point-to-point.
+The idea is that the OTA Web Updater is not started until we receive an ESP-NOW command **OTA:WEB**, then the ESP32 connects to the WiFi router (using the built-in SSID and credentials) and starts the web page.
+Prior to that, it does not connect to any WiFi SSID.
+It uses ESP-NOW (which is point-to-point) to receive its commands.

 In this implementation, it will probably hang if it cannot connect to the specified WiFi SSID.